 - The substance must be determined to be the one you are being charged for by a crime laboratory that can scientifically provide a confirmation.

 - The prosecutor must prove that you knew about the possession of the substance and its presence.

 - The prosecutor will also have to prove that you were the one who had control over where the substance was located.

 Fort Lauderdale Possession of Marijuana Lawyer

-Our firm can help build a criminal defense if you’ve been arrested and charged with possession of marijuana.
+Our firm can help build a criminal defense if you’ve been arrested and charged with possession of marijuana in Fort Lauderdale.
 We can use a few tactics to help you avoid maximum penalties or use other means to get the charges dropped all together depending on your case.

 Marijuana Drug Possession Charges

 - A First Degree Misdemeanor – Equals 20-grams

 A person with four more prior arrests may see increased penalties

 - Penalties: Up to one year in jail.
 Pay court fees.